Computational Linguistics Professor Featured in Article About A.I.-Created Humor

 Dr. Christian Hempelmann, professor of computational linguistics at East Texas A&M University, was recently featured in an article by Undark Magazine discussing the science behind humor and whether artificial intelligence (A.I.) could truly be humorous.
 Hempelmann, who has taught at East Texas A&M in the Department of Literature and Languages since 2012, was quoted at length on his thoughts on A.I.’s potential for humor.

 He stated that though AI can be prompted to craft a joke, it will never wield humor to get out of a scrape or explore possibilities.
 Hempelmann views this as a significant obstacle between telling jokes and achieving genuine humor.
+The article has also been shared by Smithsonian Magazine.

 In addition to his teaching duties, Hempelmann also directs the university’s Semantic Artificial Intelligence and Creativity Laboratory as well as its A.I.
 Initiative.
 He holds degrees from Leibniz Universität in Germany, Youngstown State University and Purdue University.
 Hempelmann has also served as the editor-in-chief of Humor, the International Journal of Humor Research, since 2021.